 Besides CPR, POLST forms can include your wishes on:

-Having antibiotics for certain types of illness
+Having antibiotics for certain types of infections

-Having a breathing tube or feeding tube
+Having a breathing or feeding tube

 How is a POLST different from an advance directive?